-Myanmar (previously known as Burma) is full of mind-blowing locales that are incredible for photography.
+Myanmar (previously known as Burma) is full of mind-blowing places that are incredible for photography.
 There are thousands of temples, beautiful glassy lakes on which lie floating villages, and lush, green jungles.
 I’ve documented some of the best photo spots in Myanmar to help you plan your trip.

 I went to Myanmar in August 2016 with a group tour.
 I was traveling solo at the time, and wanted a small group to go with to share the experience.
 Because it was pre-planned and it was a stressy time at work, I decided for this trip – No Research!
 Just enjoy!